Topics on this page:

 - These proceedings will be scheduled at a future date.
 Other deadlines remain in effect.

 - See the Maryland Courts website for more information, including examples.

 No Dismissals for Lack of Jurisdiction or Prosecution - Under normal circumstances the court may dismiss a civil case for lack of jurisdiction (failure to serve the defendant within a specific time) or lack of prosecution (failure to take any action within 1 year).
 The court will recalculate when cases are eligible to be dismissed for these reasons in light of the modified deadlines.

-Read the Administrative Order: Sixth Revised Administrative Order on the Emergency Tolling or Suspension of Statutes of Limitations and Statutory and Rules Deadlines Related to the Initiation of Matters and Certain Statutory and Rules Deadlines in Pending Matters
+Read the Administrative Order: Seventh Revised Administrative Order on the Emergency Tolling or Suspension of Statutes of Limitations and Statutory and Rules Deadlines Related to the Initiation of Matters and Certain Statutory and Rules Deadlines in Pending Matters

 - Remote Hearings in the District Court